jameshughes89/cs102/src/site/topic22.rst

 -----------

 * A level-order traversal is a little different when compared to the others
-* The search doesn't work it's way down each breanch of the tree one by one
+* The search doesn't work it's way down each branch of the tree one by one
 * Instead, it traverses the *breadth* of the tree on the way down all branches

 * The idea is